tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 18: 19/10/19
 - Completed Lesson 4 LSTMs.
 A great revision on the inner workings of LSTM layers and its various gates.
 A short overview on GRUs.
 Ran a simple parts of speech tagger.
 Learned sequence batching for RNNs.
 Completed a character level sequence generator.
 Quite an exercise on various aspects of using lstm in an architecture!

+## Day 19: 20/10/19
+- Completed Lesson 5 Hyperparameters.
+Learned about various types of hyperparameters.
+Also details and common practices for each hyperparameter tuning.
+For hyperparameters of RNN, got introduced to some amazing papers and posts.
+Will start with them soon.